 with Magento Enterprise Edition 2.1

 Welcome to the Magento Enterprise Edition 2.1 User Guide, where you’ll find the most up-to-date documentation for the current release, written with merchants in mind.
-This section of the guide answers the initial “why, where, and how” questions that most merchants have when first learning to use Magento.
-After mastering the basics, you can use this guide as a springboard to more advanced topics and resources.
+This section of the guide answers the “why, where, and how” questions that most merchants have when first learning to use Magento.
+After mastering the basics, use this guide as a springboard to more advanced topics and resources.

 Discover resources available to members of the Magento ecosystem.
 Follow the customer journey to explore your store, and learn about key features.

 Use the AdminThe password-protected back office of your store where orders, catalog, content, and configurations are managed. to manage the basic configuration of your store.
 Set up your store information and branding, and learn some best practices for digital commerce.